NordicPlayground/nrf91-cloud-display-workshop/README.md

 ### Step 2 Adding an OLED display

 In the following step we are going to add an OLED display to the nRF9151DK.
 The display is enabled through the KConfig interface and the devicetree.
-_THe following code is based on the Character frame buffer samples in the Zephyr repository._
+_The following code is based on the Character Frame Buffer samples in the Zephyr repository._

 In order for the display to be discovered we need to add a devicetree overlay telling our I2C bus what address to access, and additional configurations.
 We need to create an overlay with the file name nrf9151dk_nrf9151_ns.overlay and add it to the root project folder.